pbluc3m/ECORAN/README.md

 # Mean-Field Multi-Agent Contextual Bandit for Energy-Efficient Resource Allocation in vRANs

-Implementation for IEEE INFOCOM'24 of the paper: [Mean-Field Multi-Agent Contextual Bandit for Energy-Efficient Resource Allocation in vRANs](#)
+Source code of the paper [Mean-Field Multi-Agent Contextual Bandit for Energy-Efficient Resource Allocation in vRANs](#) published in the proceedings of IEEE INFOCOM'24.

 ## Dependencies
 * Python >= 3.8